abdulghani/blissful-ignorance/notes.md

 to limit internal recursion

-we can potentially mimic the brain as interconnection of singularities that is neuron that is the last stable abstraction that is forged by evolution for millions of years across different species making time the fuel for recursion itself
+we can potentially mimic the brain as interconnection of singularities that is neuron that is the last stable artifact that is forged by evolution for millions of years across different species making time the fuel for recursion itself

 but I don't know if that is civilizationally possible to build